-Yes, iPhones can be hacked just like all other devices.
+Yes, iPhones can be hacked in Australia just like all other devices.
 While it is true that hacking an iPhone is just more difficult than any other device, it’s still completely possible.
-One easy solution to keep your iPhone secure is to use a VPN.
+One easy solution to keep your iPhone secure in Australia is to use a VPN.
 We highly recommend ExpressVPN.

-Even with regular updates by Apple trying to curb its security flaws, your iPhone can get hacked anytime.
+Even with regular updates by Apple trying to curb its security flaws, your iPhone can get hacked anytime in Australia.

 Well, hackers have found new and innovative ways to steal all your sensitive information through iOS apps.
 This data can include your credentials, location, images, browsing history, and more.

 For example, experts recently reported that cyber arms dealers exploited new iPhone software vulnerability, affecting most versions.